blackwolf666/hyperoperator/README.md

 # hyperoperator
 Jupyter notebook with python 3.x implementation of hyperoperator

-It calculates Ackermann funtion A(4,2) in few tenth of a second
+It calculates Ackermann funtion A(4,2) in few tenths of a second